-Your flight is delayed, cancelled or overbooked.
+Your flight is overbooked, delayed or cancelled.
 What, if anything, does the airline owe you?
-This guide aims to help you understand when you are due care and compensation, and when you just have to put a dismal aviation episode down to experience.
+This Q&A aims to help you understand when you are entitled to care and/or compensation, and when you just have to put a dismal aviation episode down to experience.

 The rules on the care airlines must provide in a delay are clear.
 Regardless of the cause, passengers are entitled to meals and, if necessary, accommodation until the flight departs.

 The trigger point for care depends on the length of the journey.
-For short flights (up to 1,500km, for example London to Nice), it's two hours; mid-haul journeys (1,500 to 3,500km, e.g. Manchester-Malaga) three hours; and longer trips, four hours.
+For short flights (up to 1,500km), it's two hours; mid-haul journeys (1,500 to 3,500km) three hours; and longer trips, four hours.

 Q) Define “extraordinary circumstances”